BrianSammit/Rails_capstone/README.md

 # Rails Capstone

 This is the Ruby on Rails capstone project that is based on lifestyle articles website.
-I personalize the content to be a motorcicles articles.
+I personalize the content to be a motorcycles articles.

 You can see the original design [here](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) Design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)